twineworks/tweakflow/site/content/reference.md

 "foo"
 ```

+#### Call chaining

+TODO

 #### Local variables

-Tweakflow allows defining local variables for temporary results.
-The `let` expression defines a set of variables that are bound in its scope, shadowing any existing local variables of the same name.
+Local variables are useful as named temporary results.
+The `let` expression defines a set of variables that are bound in its local scope, shadowing any existing local variables of the same name in parent scopes.

 The formal syntax is as follows: